 The oil pump is adjustable.
 Adjustments are made by turning the screw using a screwdriver or combination spanner.
-The saw is supplied from the factory with the screw set to position 2.
+The saw is supplied from the factory set to 1 turn open.
 Turning the screw clockwise will reduce the oil flow and turning the screw anti-clockwise will increase the oil flow.